Michael1388/ASP.NET-CMS-Web-Project/README.md

 Relevant MVC files/folders: [Rent Folder](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/tree/main/Rent), [Controller - RentalHistories.cs](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Controllers/RentalHistoriesController.cs), [Model - RentalHistory.cs](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Models/RentalHistory.cs), [View - Index.cshtml](https://github.com/Michael1388/ASP.NET-CMS-Web-Project/blob/main/Rent/Views/RentalHistories/Index.cshtml)

-Here I created and styled a sort function for the database to be viewed as chosen by the user's sorting needs.
-I created the sorting functionality for the Index page sort feature:
+Here I created and styled the sorting functionality for the Index details page sort feature.
+I set the database to be able to be viewed as chosen by the user's sorting needs.
+Each viewable field included function to collapse and uncollapse the filed to view the notes or damages incurred notes, as per item.
+Each item included a function to edite, delete or view the details.

 Model for creating the database and scaffolding the CRUD pages